hackerinnen/hackerinnen/content/spaces/_index.en.md

 date: 2019-02-24T22:15:23+01:00
 ---

-Explore projects, initiatives, workshops or hackerinnen by city.
+Find hackerinnen in your city.

 <small>Is your city missing? <a href="/zeigdich">Help us</a> to make Hackerinnen for your city visible.
 </small>